 INTERNATIONAL VISITORS TO AUSTRALIA

-For the best possible chance of obtaining a visa to travel to Australia to attend an event, you should:
+For the bes possible chance of obtaining a Visa to travel to Australia to attend our conference, you should:

-1/ Determine which visa you should apply for.
+1. Determine which visa you should apply for, more information available here.

-3/ Consider Australia’s health and character requirements, which you will have to meet as part of the visa application process.
+3. Consider Australia’s health and character requirements, which you will have to meet as part of the Visa application process.
+More information available here.

-4/ If you are not from an eVisitor or ETA eligible country, ensure you obtain a confirmation of your registration, or a letter of invitation, to attach to your paper-based visa application.
+4. If you are not from a eVisior or ETA eligible country, ensure you obtain a confirmation of your registration or a letter of invitation, to attach to your paper-based visa application.

-5/ Lodge paper-based visa applications at the Australian visa office nearest to your current country of residence.
+Lodge paper-based Visa applications at the Australian Visa Office nearest to your current country of residence.